Refusal to serve in the Israel Defense Forces: Origins

 Although Israel has mandatory conscription, some Israelis do not serve in the military.
 Israeli Arabs are not drafted, though they may enlist, and increasing numbers serve voluntarily including at very senior level.
-Haredi Jews were exempt, so long as they did study in yeshivas (up to a maximum of 62,500 individuals), based on an arrangement worked out with David Ben-Gurion in 1948 and the Tal Law, though small numbers volunteer to serve in the IDF, especially in the Netzah Yehuda Battalion.
-The exemption lapsed on August 1, 2012, after being struck down by the Israeli Supreme Court in April 2012.
-Orthodox women can avoid service on the basis of their religion upon filing certain paperwork.
-After becoming officially exempt, religious women may choose to do national service work instead, although this is not compulsory.
+Haredi conscription was also not mandatory for several decades based on arrangements with the Haredi community, where Haredim who dedicate full time for Torah study would be exempt from military service.
 Many people who are "unfit" or "unqualified", either mentally or physically, are also exempt.
 Military service can often be postponed for further education—either college or university, or technical studies.
 Finally, a number of people refuse to serve because of pacifist views, because they believe the IDF is not an army of defense, or refuse certain orders based on their disagreement with government policy.

 In February 2004, Israeli Chief of Personnel Major-General Gil Regev told a Knesset committee that the number of soldiers refusing to serve in the territories had dramatically decreased in 2003 despite the increase in the number of high-profile refusals.
 He said that eighteen reserve soldiers and eight officers had been imprisoned for refusal in 2003 compared to 100 reservists and 29 officers in 2002, a decrease of 80%.
 Members of the refusers' organization Yesh Gvul claimed in reply that actually 76 people, including eleven officers, had been jailed for refusal in 2003.
 They also said that 79 soldiers and eighteen officers had added their names to the Courage to Refuse letter in 2003, and that the number of high-school refuseniks had risen to 500.

 The first well-known instance of an individual refusing to serve in the IDF occurred in 1954 when Amnon Zichroni, a lawyer, asked to be released from military service as a pacifist.
 Initially, then Minister of Defense Pinhas Lavon refused to release Zichroni, though he was eventually discharged from the army reserves.